RaGowtham/ipi-doc-source/source/iot_pi/HowToBuildUbuntu.md

 The procedure is to replace buildroot rootfs image with Ubuntu's one.

-* In the beginning, we create Ubuntu root file system Image, as mentioned in "**Step 1: Preparing Ubuntu Root File System**" section.
+* **Step 1: Preparing Ubuntu Root File System**: create Ubuntu root file system Image

-* Also, to generate Buildroot SD Card Image, as mentioned in "**Step 2: Generating Buildroot Image**" section.
+* **Step 2: Generating Buildroot Image**: generate Buildroot SD Card Image

-* Once Buildroot SD card is ready, we flash to the prepared SD card by using **SD Firmware Tool**, as mentioned in "**Step 3: Flashing buildroot image to SD Card**" section
+* **Step 3: Flashing buildroot image to SD Card**: flash Buildroot SD card image to the prepared SD card by using **SD Firmware Tool**

-* Final step is to replace the buidroot rootfs image with Ubuntu one, as mentioned in "**Step 4: Replacing Buildroot Rootfs with Ubuntu's one**"
+* **Step 4: Replacing Buildroot Rootfs with Ubuntu's one**: replace the buidroot rootfs image with Ubuntu's one on BuildRoot SD Card image